erinfalk/dbt-it-helpdesk/detailed_project_setup_guide.md

 ## Hex Dashboard: IT Helpdesk Operations

-A shareable Hex Generative app was built on top of the dbt marts.
-It is currently an unpublished draft pending final review and publishing permissions.
+A shareable Hex Generative app was built on top of the dbt marts, published for public viewing (see the link at the top of the README).

 ### KPI Views